odkr/lpassh-add/README.md

       tar -xzf "$ARCHIVE"; )
 ```

-You can simply copy-paste the code above into a POSIX-compliant shell.
+You can simply copy-paste this code as a whole into a POSIX-compliant shell.
+(Don't overlook the brackets!)

 You can then install **lpassh-add** by: